boazbk/tcs/lec_08_uncomputability.md

 ## Universality: A NAND++ interpreter in NAND++

-Like a NAND program, a NAND++  program (or a Python or Javascript program, for that matter)  is ultimately a sequence of symbols and hence can obviously be represented as a binary string.
+Like a NAND-CIRC program, a NAND++  program (or a Python or Javascript program, for that matter)  is ultimately a sequence of symbols and hence can obviously be represented as a binary string.
 We will spell out the exact details of one such  representation later, but as usual, the details are not so important (e.g., we can use the ASCII encoding of the source code).
 What is crucial is that we can use such representations to evaluate any program.
 That is, we prove the following theorem: